Aj22122003/Deloitte-Australia-Technology-Job-Simulation/Task-5-Forensic-Technology.md

 This task was particularly impactful as it combined technical skills with real-world social implications.
 Using Excel to analyse and classify data allowed me to see how quantitative data could drive organisational change.
-The straightforward yet meaningful nature of the task made it both engaging and fulfillin
+The straightforward yet meaningful nature of the task made it both engaging and fulfilling